Postgraduate Diploma in Humanities

 Studying for a diploma course will provide you with an opportunity to build on skills acquired at undergraduate level.
 It will further develop your capability to read and analyse large amounts of written material and enable you to apply your skills through the production of a project.
 These transferable skills are in demand in many areas of the public and private sector, such as advertising, marketing and public relations; educational, charity and development; or government and public administration.

-Completing the diploma will give you a worthwhile qualification in its own right, and will also take you two-thirds of the way along the route to achieving a highly respected MA qualification.
+Completing the diploma will give you a worthwhile qualification in its own right, and you can also count the credit towards one of our MAs, providing you take account of the unique study rule.

 There is more information about how OU study can improve your employability in the OU’s Employability Statement from our Careers Advisory Service.
 You can also read or download our publication OU study and your career and look at our subject pages to find out about career opportunities.

 For this 120-credit postgraduate diploma you require:

 At least 30 credits from the following module:

 Or, subject to the rules about excluded combinations, the discontinued modules A810, A820, A830, A840, A860, A870, AA810, AA820, AA830

 And at least 30 credits from the following optional modules: